Before applying

 Applicants should work collaboratively with their chosen mentor to design a specific research topic.
 This research project will be the focus of the applicant's first summer in the program.

 You may apply to the MMUF Program without a faculty mentor or project.
-Once you have submitted your application you will work with the MMUF program coordinators to work to identify an appropriate mentor prior to the award selection date.
+Once you have submitted your application, you will work with the MMUF program coordinators to identify an appropriate mentor prior to the award selection date.
 Please note that if you apply without a faculty mentor you must obtain two letters of reference from faculty.
 Please contact Anna Bernard-Hoverstad for more details.

 To Apply to the mellon mays undergraduate Fellowship